marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ### 3.4.
 The Rewrite: AssemblyScript

 Fast forward a few months, to just after the WebAssembly Summit in Mountain View in Febuary 2020.
-With a bundle of fresh energy and inspiration, I decided to see if I could use WebAssembly to improve the Micrio JavaScript client.
-I knew at this point that WebAssembly is really powerful for CPU-intense jobs.
-Micrio is doing quite some computations like deciding which image tiles are inside your screen, so this would be a good starting point.
+With a bundle of fresh energy and inspiration, I decided to see if I could use WebAssembly to improve the Micrio JavaScript client a second time.

+During the WebAssembly conference, I was very impressed by a [synth demo](https://www.youtube.com/watch?v=C8j_ieOm4vE) written in **[AssemblyScript](https://www.assemblyscript.org/)**, a language created specifically for WebAssembly, using the TypeScript syntax.
+Basically you can write (near) TypeScript, which compiles to a `.wasm`-file.
+And the great thing-- it's all installed using `npm`, so getting it up and running and compiling your program is super easy!
+Goodbye `Makefile`!

+This time, I wanted to see if it was possible to only let a small part of Micrio run inside WebAssembly, and still use most of the JavaScript that was already inside the client. *How small can we get it?* I decided to focus on a subset of camera functions, such as translating screen coordinates to image coordinates and vice versa.
+So this time no rendering, event handling, and writing shaders.

+The result: a `3KB` file containing some basic math functions, that take an input and returns an output.
+AssemblyScript offers you some *glue-tooling* by providing its own [Loader](https://www.assemblyscript.org/loader.html), which will deal with importing the binary file and being able to call them.

+However, with a bit of tinkering, and since I really wanted to keep it as clean as possible, I decided to simply do the glueing myself this time by using the JavaScript [WebAssembly API](https://developer.mozilla.org/en-US/docs/WebAssembly/Using_the_JavaScript_API).
+And it turns out, this is super easy: simply use the `fetch` API to load your compiled `.wasm`-file, cast it as an `ArrayBuffer`, and use the `WebAssembly.instantiate()` function to get it up and running.

+The compiled binary will then offer an `exports` object, containing the functions that you have written in the AssemblyScript file, which you can immediately call from JavaScript as if they were normal functions.
+Which made me immediately realise something else:

+**WebAssembly is running synchronously to JavaScript**

+Having worked with WebWorkers before, I honestly thought that WebAssembly would run inside its own CPU thread, and that any function calls would require be `async`.
+Nope, the WASM-functions you call will have their return value available immediately! *This is, like, powerful stuff*!